Starry03/mschool/README.md

 # MSchool

-One of the projects of the "just buy a nas and self-host" everything kind
+One of the projects of the "just buy a nas and self-host everything" kind

 ## Goal